scaffold-eth/se-2-docs/docs/recipes/ReadUintFromContract.md

 description: Learn how to read from contract functions which accepts arguments / no arguments and display them on UI.
 ---

-This recipe demonstrates how to read data from contract functions that accepts some arguments / no arguments and display it on the UI.
+This recipe demonstrates how to read data from contract functions that accept some arguments (parameters) or no arguments at all and displays it on the UI.

 <details open>
 <summary>Here is the full code, which we will be implementing in the guide below:</summary>